Ashkesh-D/NumberGuesserGame/README.md

 ## Features

-Multiple Difficulty Levels:
+This game consists of five levels!

-Easy: 1–100, 7 guesses
+- Easy: 1–100, 7 guesses

-Medium: 1–500, 10 guesses
+- Medium: 1–500, 10 guesses

-Hard: 1–1000, 15 guesses
+- Hard: 1–1000, 15 guesses

-Impossible: 1–9999, 30 guesses
+- Impossible: 1–9999, 30 guesses

-IM-IM-IM-POSSIBLE: 1–999999, 40 guesses
+- IM-IM-IM-POSSIBLE: 1–999999, 40 guesses

-## Interactive Feedback:

-"Too high" or "Too low" hints after each guess

-Average distance from the secret number displayed at the end
+They are easy yet possible to play!
+Enjoy the fun!

-## Stats Tracking:
+## Statistic Tracking

-Records wins and losses
+It records wins and losses.

-Tracks number of guesses and average distance

-Saves results to ng_stats.txt for future reference
+It also racks number of guesses and average distance It also automatically creates and saves results to ng_stats.txt for future reference!

+## How to Run this game?

+Either paste this into your IDE and run it directly!
+Or create and **SAVE** this file, and go into your IDE's terminal and run ```python NumberGuesser.py ```!
+Change the name of the file in this run code to your file name!